dennisreimann/stacking-sats-kraken/README.md

 KRAKEN_ORDER_TYPE="market" # "limit" (default) or "market"
-KRAKEN_API_FIAT="USD" # the governmental shitcoin you are selling KRAKEN_BUY_AMOUNT=21 # fiat amount you trade for the future of money
+KRAKEN_API_FIAT="USD" # the governmental shitcoin you are selling KRAKEN_BUY_AMOUNT=21 # fiat amount you trade for the future of money KRAKEN_FEE_CURRENCY="XBT" # pay fee in this currency, e.g. buying XBT for USD and paying fee in XBT

 # used for withdrawal
 KRAKEN_MAX_REL_FEE=0.5 # maximum fee in % that you are willing to pay